ubirch/ubirch-token-manager/README.md

 * expiration (number or null) in seconds
 * notBefore (number of null) in seconds

-Set as null or don't send the fields
+Set as null or don't send the fields.

+NOTE: Don't send `targetIdentities` and `targetGroups`.
+Send only one at a time.

 ## Create a Verification Token for Specific Devices.